 It removes rapid transit access.
 Four RT stations: Lawrence East, Ellesmere, Midland and McCowan will be eliminated and replaced with one SmartTrack/GO station at Lawrence and a one-stop subway to Scarborough Town Centre.

 You will pay more.
-TTC riders on the 54 Lawrence East bus will have to pay an extra GO fare minus $1.50 to go south from the Lawrence East SmartTrack station to Kennedy or north to Agincourt.
+TTC riders with a Presto card traveling on the 54 Lawrence East bus will have to pay a total of $4.50 to take SmartTrack at Lawrence East station.

 It will be hard to get to.
 Riders on the 54 Lawrence bus will have to get off at the Lawrence East overpass and walk down several flights of stairs or take an elevator to get to the Lawrence SmartTrack/GO platform.